A Guide to Prayer Plants: How to Grow Maranta, Calathea, and other Marantaceae Indoors

 Soil – Pick a well-draining tropical mix will support vital nutrients for your plants as well as allow for proper drainage.
 You can create your own mix with worm castings, pumice, peat moss, and orchid bark or coco coir.

-Food – Feed your prayer plant on a monthly or bi-monthly basis through out the growing season (spring, summer, fall) by diluting any synthetic fertilizer by a quarter or use a low dose natural fertilizer, like Good Dirt Plant Food.
+Food – Feed your prayer plant on a monthly or bi-monthly basis through out the growing season (spring, summer, fall) by diluting any synthetic fertilizer by a quarter or use a low dose natural fertilizer.

 Other tips – Be careful of placing your plant near drafty windows or heaters that will dry out your plant.
 Spritz the leaves of your plant, add a humidifier, or leave a decorative glass of water out next to your plant to increase humidity.
 If the leaf tips are browning and getting crispy it likely because there’s not enough humidity in its environment.
 Repotting your plants every 2-3 years will ensure happy growth.
 The best time to replant is spring.